Tutorial

 claude mcp add-json github '{"type":"http","url":"https://api.githubcopilot.com/mcp","headers":{"Authorization":"Bearer YOUR_GITHUB_PAT"}}' --scope user

-GitHub's guide also points out an annoying edge case on Windows: claude mcp add-json may return Invalid input when adding an HTTP server.
-If that happens, do not burn time fighting the parser.
-Use the legacy command format below.
+GitHub's guide explicitly calls out a Windows edge case: claude mcp add-json may return Invalid input when adding an HTTP server.

-For Claude Code 2.1.0 or earlier, GitHub still documents the older HTTP command format:
+If that happens, or if you are on Claude Code 2.1.0 or earlier, switch immediately to the older command format:

 claude mcp add --transport http github https://api.githubcopilot.com/mcp -H "Authorization: Bearer YOUR_GITHUB_PAT"

-For native Windows PowerShell, GitHub gives this variation:
+For native Windows PowerShell, GitHub's guide gives this variation:

 $pat = "YOUR_GITHUB_PAT"